semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ![Screenshot of findings page snippet with hyperlinks](/img/findings-with-hyperlinks.png "Screenshot of findings page snippet with hyperlinks")
 *Figure 3.* Partial screenshot of findings page with hyperlinks.

 To **enable hyperlinks**, additional environment variables must be added into your CI configuration file.
 The following example provides sample values that the environment variables accept.
-You can substitute your CI provider's variables.
+You can substitute these values with variables following your CI provider's syntax.

 ```
 SEMGREP_REPO_NAME="foo/bar"